Ultracold Neutron Guide-Coating Facility at U.Winnipeg: The Facility

-The target and magnet are positioned in the chamber at the focal point of the laser system to maximize energy density.
-The target is isolated from ground so that an additional bias voltage of 100s of volts can be applied to the target.
-The target holder is mounted to a motion feed-through that allows the target to raster in the plane of the graphite target.
-This motion prevents the target from overheating or having holes burnt through it.
-This also allows for better control of what sections of the ablation plume hit the substrate \cite{mammei2010}.
-This is also managed using another different collimator, which is further discussed in Sec. \ref{sec:collimator}.
-By rastering the target, the laser spot and collimator are able to stay fixed during coatings.
-The custom machined target holder is depicted in Fig. \ref{fig:target}.
+The target and magnet are positioned in the chamber at the focal point of the laser system to maximize the on target laser energy density.
+The target is isolated from ground so that an additional bias voltage of hundreds of volts can be applied to the target.
+The target is negatively biased rather than the substrate, as applying a voltage to the rotating and translating substrate is challenging.
+It was found experimentally, that a negative 100 to 200 V target bias improved adhesion of the DLC on the copper UCN guide substrates used in the UCNA experiment\cite{mammei2010}.
+The bias on the target has an opposite polarity to what usually applies to the substrate in a typical PLD setup.
+The custom machined target holder is depicted in Figure \ref{fig:target}.
 This holder attaches to the target magnet and mounts into an aluminum wobble stick which extends to the far end of the vacuum chamber.
 The rod then passes a Quick Connect Viton O-ring seal, which acts as an electrical insulator.
 On the air-side of the rod, another aluminum rod is clamped on using a nylon clamp, ensuring the rod inside the chamber is electrically floating.
 This rod is connected to a two-axis motion system.
-Using the motion system shown in figure \ref{fig:motion}, target is then moved vertically and horizontally inside the chamber.
-Horizontal motion is provided by an on axis, and rack and pinion system.
-Vertical motion is provided by an actuated linear slide bearing. \\
+Using the motion system shown in Figure \ref{fig:motion}, the target is moved vertically and horizontally inside the chamber.
+Horizontal motion is provided by an on axis, rack and pinion system.
+Vertical motion is provided by an actuated linear slide bearing tilted at an angle to match the target angle of 30$^\circ$.
+The raster pattern is an ellipse with a 35 mm major axis (along the length of the target) and 20 mm minor axis (along the width of the target).
+The minor axis motion speed is ten times that of the major axis speed and it takes about 3 minutes for the laser to draw a full ellipse on the target.
+This motion prevents the target from having holes drilled through it and allows for better control of what sections of the ablation plume hit the substrate \cite{mammei2010}.
+This is also managed using another, different collimator, which is further discussed in section \ref{sec:collimator}.
+By rastering the target, the laser spot and collimator are able to stay fixed during coatings. \\